10ish01/Step_Counter/README.md

 ### Flow

-1. **Acceleration + Gyroscope Filtering**- A step is detected when total acceleration magnitude exceeds a threshold (accelThresh) and gyroscope activity remains below a limit (gyroThresh).
+1. **Acceleration + Gyroscope Filtering**-Each frame computes total acceleration and rotation magnitudes:
-This filters out random hand or body shakes.

 aMag = sqrt(ax² + ay² + az²)
 gMag = sqrt(gx² + gy² + gz²)

-2. **Minimum Step Gap**-  Ensures at least ~300 ms between consecutive steps to prevent double-counting.

-3. **Cadence-Based Walking Confirmation**- Initially, short bursts of steps are buffered while the device is in IDLE, the algorithm computes the average step interval for the recent window (≈ 5 steps).
+deltaA = |aMag - lastAMag|
+deltaG = |gMag - lastGMag|

+The thresholds adapt depending on whether the system is in entry or walking mode.

+If both exceed limits → flagged as spike (rejected).

+If only acceleration crosses threshold while gyro stays low → potential step.

+2. **Spike Rejection + Penalty System**- Consecutive motion spikes (high accel + gyro) increase a penalty counter.
+While penalties are active, thresholds tighten and the minimum step gap increases slightly.
+Penalties decay automatically after ~3 seconds of stability.
+This prevents false positives from vigorous shakes or abrupt movements.

+3. **Adaptive Step Validation**- When a raw step candidate passes spike and gap checks, it’s accepted only if:
+-The time since the previous step is within a valid range (≈300–2500 ms).
+-The variance of recent step intervals stays low (to ensure rhythm consistency).
+-Outlier or irregular intervals are ignored.

+4. **Walking Entry Logic**- In IDLE state, the algorithm temporarily buffers potential steps.
-If the average interval lies within a walking range (≈ 350 – 1800 ms), walking is confirmed.
+If cadence from the recent buffer lies in the walking zone (≈35–120 SPM) for several consecutive detections (~5 steps), walking is confirmed.
-Once confirmed, all buffered steps are added, and the system enters the WALKING state.
+The buffered steps are then committed, and the state transitions to WALKING.

-4. **Idle Transition (Inactivity Timeout)**- If no step is detected for more than 2 s, the system returns to IDLE and resets cadence tracking.
+5. **Walking Exit Logic (Inactivity or Drift)**- If no steps occur for > 2.5 s → return to IDLE.
+If cadence drops below 35 SPM or exceeds 150 SPM for multiple frames → exit WALKING.
+This ensures stability and quick recovery after pauses.

-5. **Live Cadence Reporting**- During walking, a short-term average cadence is computed continuously using recent step intervals:
+6. **Live Cadence Computation**- During walking, cadence is recalculated from recent valid step intervals (≈ 4–6 s window).
-Cadence = 60000 / avgStepInterval_ms  // steps per minute
+Outliers are filtered, and a low-pass filter smooths the cadence:
+smoothCadence = 0.6 * instantCadence + 0.4 * previousCadence

+Provides a responsive yet stable step rate estimate in real time.
 ---

 ## Quick Start